 Government Ethics Commission > Web site

-The OGEC is a seven-member citizen commission served by eight staff members who focus on regulation and prevention through education.
+The OGEC is a nine-member citizen commission served by nine staff members who focus on regulation and prevention through education.

 Mailing Address: 3218 Pringle Rd.
 SE, Suite 220, Salem 97301

 General Email: email@example.com